Staff

 positively impacting the region we serve.”

 Fred Smith joined the Community Foundation in July 2016.
-He is the Director of Grants & Partnerships.
 He holds an associate of science degree from Southern Union Community College, a bachelor’s degree in marketing, and a master’s degree in public administration from Jacksonville State University.
 Fred is also a graduate of the Alabama Association of Not-for-Profit Executive Leadership certificate program.
 He completed the Essential Skills & Strategies for New Grantmakers in 2016.

 Fred earned his accreditation as a Chartered Advisor in Philanthropy® from The American College in December of 2021.
 The Chartered Advisor in Philanthropy® (CAP®) program gives professionals the broad knowledge and skills to assist donors in reaching their financial and philanthropic goals.
 The American College awards the designation to those who fulfill the rigorous educational, experience, and ethical requirements.

 Fred is an expert in all things grants.
-Prior to joining the Community Foundation, he served as a grant reviewer, grant applicant, grant recipient, and grants manager.
+Before joining the Community Foundation, he was a grant reviewer, grant applicant, grant recipient, and grants manager.
 In training not-for-profit organizations and the grant process, he speaks from experience.

-Fred serves on the Public Affairs Research Council of Alabama Roundtable, a group that gives young civic and business leaders the opportunity to study issues and government policy in Alabama.
+Fred serves on the Public Affairs Research Council of Alabama Roundtable, a group that allows young civic and business leaders to study issues and government policy in Alabama.
 On a national level, he has participated in Foundations on the Hill held annually in Washington, D.C.

 Fred met his lovely wife Rochelle while they both attended Jacksonville State University.
 They have two daughters, Eden and Zion, and reside in Jacksonville, Al.